• Free shipping on all orders

 The Blue-Tzu Heeler is a mix between the Blue Heeler, which is an Australian Cattle Dog, and the Shih-Tzu.
 Surprisingly, it’s a great combination that produces puppies with an adorable look and a loving demeanor.

 What results most often is a dog with the face of a Shih-Tzu but the athletic body of a Cattle Dog, albeit in a more compact package.
 They generally have the coloration of a Blue Heeler and inherit that breed’s protective instincts and desire to please.
-That’s tempered with the Shih-Tzu’s playful and affectionate personality, which leaves the Blue-Tzu Heeler with a constant desire for their human’s attention.
+That’s tempered with the Shih-Tzu’s playful and affectionate personality, which leaves the Blue-Tzu Heeler with a constant desire for human attention.

 Divider 1